MKostov93/nodejs-rest-saga/README.md

 # Node.js Saga

-> Node.js boilerplate for building REST APIs with support for mongoDb.
+> Node.js and Express.js boilerplate for building REST APIs with support for mongoDb.

 ## Table of Contents
 * [Install & Use](#install-and-use)